 Emma’s work is fuelled by her love of colour and texture.
 There is a peaceful urgency to much of what she creates as she leaps from mosaic to yarn with an artistic ease that captures the beauty of both.
-Her work and inspiration is perfectly bottled and presented to you in the outrageously colourful studio that is her ‘Atelier’ (working artist studio in case your wondering!!!)
+Her work and inspiration is perfectly bottled and presented to you in the outrageously colourful studio that is her ‘Atelier’ (working artist studio in case you’re wondering!!!)

 Taking inspiration from the patterns on broken china and the infinite possibilities with yarn she turns everyday objects into things of beauty that delight the eye and feed the soul.
 There is humour to be found in much of her work and in all of her classes.

 A class with Emma is like no other.
-Described as a pamper day for the spirit her classes are so much more than simply learning a new skill.
+Described as a pamper day for the soul, her classes are so much more than simply learning a new skill.
 She happily shares all that she knows, the techniques and rules and most importantly how to bend them.
 Her joyous exuberance is infectious, leaving you feeling uplifted, inspired and brimming with creativity.

 “It’s all about colour for me.
 I need to surround my self with it.
 Yarn, mosaic tiles, rugs on walls, beaded chandeliers it really doesn’t matter so long as it envelopes me and takes me to the creative place that lies within."